nightscout/nightscout.github.io/docs/index.md

 ## Nightscout as a Service

-If you want to save time and avoid the need to maintain a DIY solution, you have two service providers of choice.
+If you want to save time and avoid the need to maintain a DIY solution, you have three service providers of choice.

 ### T1Pal